 - Watch out for messages urging you to act fast before you think.

-- Beware of emails asking you to respond or call them with contact or financial information or personal information, such as date of birth or social security number (or other tax ID).
+- Never respond to emails asking you to reply or call them with contact or financial information or personal information, such as date of birth or social security number (or other tax ID).

 - First, ask yourself if the the sender has a legitimate reason to be asking for this information.